 Our diagnostic x-ray system allows a more detailed analysis of radiographs.
 Traditionally “X-rays” have been thought of as a tool to look at bones.
 Whilst this is indeed true, we also use this technique to assess the size of organs within the body.

 Patients are either anaesthetised or sedated and placed in the appropriate position on the x-ray table.
-The films are developed immediately and the images assessed by an experienced Veterinary surgeon.
-These results are then discussed with the client when they collect their pet.
+Because we use digital x-ray the images are developed quickly, making them instantly available for the Vet to interpret.
+These results are then discussed with you either by telephone or at the time of collecting your pet.

-In this technique radio-opaque dye (contrast media) is injected between two vertebrae in the neck into the canal which the spinal cord runs in.
+For this technique radio-opaque dye (contrast media) is injected between two vertebrae in the neck into the canal which the spinal cord runs in.
 We then tilt the patient and the flow of the contrast media is assessed as it passes down the spinal canal.
 Any obstruction to the flow can be assessed.
-It is most commonly used in patients with incoordination or severe back pain when looking for prolapsed discs.
+It is most commonly used in patients with poor co-ordination or severe back pain when looking for prolapsed discs.